10,000 volunteers sought for Super Bowl 52

 Crew 52 volunteers must go through the application process which includes a background check, interview and training sessions before serving.

-Volunteers will be asked to serve a minimum of three shifts between four and six hours each and will receive a uniform kid that includes a jacket, a polo shirt and backpack.
+Volunteers will be asked to serve a minimum of three shifts between four and six hours each and will receive a uniform kit that includes a jacket, a polo shirt and backpack.

 Volunteer support will not be required inside U.S. Bank Stadium on Super Bowl Sunday.